swooby/alfred.2017/JOURNAL.md

 (answer: probably because he has billions of dollars and hundreds of assistants.)

+### 2017/04/14:

+Alfred shipped to Google Play this week, and I spent the rest of it cleaning up the build scripts and automating it nicely.
+Every branch gets built now as assembleRelease (proguarded [since that often breaks], but not signed), and all I have to do to automatically push to Google Play is create a Release on GitHub and the Travis CI will take care of the rest (sign, upload APK to Google Play and GitHub and mapping.txt to GooglePlay, Firebase, and GitHub).

+I have a normal job that I need to concentrate on for a few weeks, and during that time I am going to work on some non-coding tasks such as finishing my 11'x4' whiteboard wall at home and organizing Alfred's next tasks.

+I'll be back working on Alfred soon after I bang out a strategy and tactics on how to do what needs to be done next.

 ### 2017/04/06:

 Alfred is stable and functional, but I am not comfortable releasing him